Th0rGarden/obsidian-darkslide/README.md

 Can't find the plugins folder?
 In Obsidian, go to Settings → About and look under "Advanced" for links to your vault folder.

-## When you might use this

-Honestly, I made this because I kept finding themes I liked, but they were always just a bit too dark or too bright for different times of day.
-Maybe you:

-- Love a theme but it's too dark for daytime work
-- Have a dark theme that's not quite dark enough
-- Want to go extra dark for focus sessions without switching themes
-- Work in different lighting throughout the day
-- Just like tweaking things until they feel right

-Start with small adjustments (±10 to ±20) and go from there.
-The slider goes from -100 to +100, but you usually don't need to go that extreme.

 ## What's new in v1.1